Governance, Finances and Staff

 Working with Staff

 There’s an adage about how the church is managed: that the people “run” the church; and the ministers “do” the ministry.
-It’s another one of those well-intentioned beliefs–that if the lay members run the day to day operations of the church, this would naturally free up the minister to do more traditional ministerial roles.
+It’s another one of those well-intentioned beliefs–that if the lay members run the day to day operations of the church, this would naturally free up the minister to do the “ministry.”

 This may be stating the obvious, but sometimes congregations are so focused on congregational life that they may not fully known how this transition affects staff.
 The care and feeding of church staff is an important task for the interim time.
 One of the first things I do when I enter a new church system is to meet individually with each staff member, review their job descriptions, discuss their goals for the year, and discuss what they need to feel good about their work.